- Who picks which escrow and title company will handle our closing?

 - We won’t be in town before closing day.
 Can our real estate agent do the final walk through?

 It’s advisable that the buyers themselves be present for the walk through.
 It’s up to your real estate agent whether he/she wants to assume the liability of doing the walk through for you.
-Your real estate agent may recommend that you hire a home inspection company to do the walk through so they may verify that items that were to be repaired, per the home inspection report, actually have been properly repaired.
+Your real estate agent may recommend that you hire a home inspection company to do the walk through so they may verify that items that were to be repaired, per the home inspection report, actually have been completed.